NikiforovAll/nikiforovall.github.io/_posts/2021-09-10-opinionated-minimal-api.md

 ## Conclusion

-Minimal API does mean your application has to be small.
+Minimal API doesn't mean your application has to be small.
 In this blog post, I've shared some ideas on how to handle project complexity.
-Personally, I like this style and believe that one day Minimal API will be as much powerful as much ASP.NET MVC.
+Personally, I like this style and believe that one day Minimal API will be as much powerful as ASP.NET MVC.

 ---